Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Introduction

-Following our analysis \cite{Bolton:2019pcu}, we employ a general phenomenological parametrisation that is agnostic to the nature of the sterile neutrinos and that only assumes that active neutrinos receive their masses at tree level.
+Following our analysis \cite{Bolton:2019pcu}, we employ a general phenomenological pa\-ra\-metrisation that is agnostic to the nature of the sterile neutrinos and that only assumes that active neutrinos receive their masses at tree level.
 We extend our parametrisation to include three generations of active neutrinos and two sterile states, all initially described as Weyl fermions.
+We compare our parametrisation with that of Casas-Ibarra in the appendix and other formulations focusing on quasi-Dirac sterile neutrinos as described in \cite{Das:2012ze, Das:2017nvm}.
 Motivated by the fact that both future $0\nu\beta\beta$ decay and direct searches are starting to probe the seesaw floor, we analyse the complementarity between the two classes of experiments, with a focus on the mass range $m_N = \mathcal{O}(1)$~GeV.
 In Fig.~\ref{fig:constraints}, we show the projected sensitivity of select future searches.
 Considering the constraints from BBN and existing searches, HNL masses must be larger than $m_N \gtrsim 300$~MeV, and DUNE, SHiP and LEGEND-1000 can probe HNLs near the seesaw floor.
-The latter is highly sensitive to the nature of HNLs, i.e., whether they are Majorana or quasi-Dirac, and a potential interference with the light neutrino mass contribution.
+Neutrinoless double beta decay is a crucial process to determine the presence of Majorana neutrinos and lepton number violation, and it can probe the mediating New Physics and its consequences in various ways \cite{Deppisch:2013jxa, Deppisch:2015yqa, Deppisch:2017ecm, Cepedello:2018zvr, Deppisch:2020mxv, Bolton:2020ncv, Bolton:2021pey}.
+With respect to our analysis, it is highly sensitive to the nature of HNLs, i.e., whether they are Majorana or quasi-Dirac, and a potential interference with the light neutrino mass contribution.
 On the other hand, direct searches are largely independent of this, mainly probing the strength of the induced SM-like charged and neutral currents.
-We thus use the potential of the DUNE and LEGEND-1000 experiments to probe properties of sterile neutrinos, namely the mass splitting of a quasi-Dirac HNL, and its CP phase relative to that of the active neutrinos.
-These properties are crucial in understanding the role of HNLs in generating the matter-antimatter asymmetry of the universe through leptogenesis~\cite{fukugita:1986hr,davidson:2002qv,Canetti:2010aw,Pilaftsis:1997jf}.
+We thus use the potential of DUNE and LEGEND-1000 to probe the properties of sterile neutrinos, namely the mass splitting of a quasi-Dirac HNL, and its CP phase relative to that of the active neutrinos.